jerclarke/dhammapada/dhammapada-comparative.md

 	   not clinging //
 	either here or hereafter: //
 he has his share in the contemplative life.

+**[JER]** One who can recite few teachings, but follows the Dhamma -- letting go of passion, aversion and delusion, with a mind free of clinging to this world or the next -- shares in the benefits of monastic life.

 ## 2. On Earnestness